jo-grammer/Coursera_Capstone/README.md

 # Coursera_Applied_Capstone
-Coursera Appliep Capstone The Battle of the Neighbordhoods
+Coursera Applied Capstone Project - The Battle of the Neighbordhoods